A novel class of herbal compounds saiginols with strong UV-B absorbing properties

 Ref.-Nr.: 0402-4816-MG

-UV-B radiation is a major damaging agent causing damage to plants, tissues and human or animal skin upon exposure.
-To persist strong UV-B radiation plants produce additional antioxidant sunscreen pigments that belong to the chemical compound family of phenylpropanoids.
-Since many conventional compounds with sunscreen protection potential do not enter the market due to toxic side effects or they bear the risk to become environmental pollutants when accumulating in natural resources, application of herbal compounds with UV absorbing properties in sunscreen, cosmetics as well as their use in biomaterials is of great interest.
+UV-B radiation is a major damaging agent which causes damage to skin and eyes, results in UV degradation in many natural and synthetic materials and leads to discoloration of dyes and pigments.
+To persist strong UV-B radiation, plants produce additional antioxidant pigments that belong to the chemical compound family of phenylpropanoids.
+Since many conventional compounds with sunscreen protection potential do not enter the market due to toxic side effects or bear the risk to become environmental pollutants when accumulating in natural resources, application of herbal compounds with UV absorbing properties are of great interest for industry.

 Technology